saravanan-ganesan/microsoft-graph-mail/README.md

-# Send Email - Microsoft Graph Java
+# Send Email - Microsoft Graph API

 This project is used to send emails using Microsoft graph API.
 We should provide ​an access token​ to send and other email operations.​ We can get an access token from Microsoft graph explorer.​